MechathonAgenticAI/AgenticAI/README.md

-# Agentic Bridge (React + Express + Postgres + pgvector)
+# Agentic Bridge

-A full-stack agent that parses natural language into JSON intents, performs safe CRUD actions against Postgres, stores vector memory with pgvector, and updates the UI in realtime via Socket.IO.
-Includes voice input and TTS.
+A full-stack AI-powered productivity hub with a glassy black UI.
+It parses natural language into actionable intents, manages tasks and schedules, syncs with Google services, and updates everything in real-time via Socket.IO.

 ## Quick start